From the author:

-I recommend Company the creation of an innovation sandbox that "fenestrates" the applications and impact of the new innovation, but does not constrain the innovation team's working methods.
+I recommend Company the establishment of an innovation sandbox that "fences" the applications and effects of the new innovation, but does not restrict the working methods of the innovation team.

 This paves the way for a sustainable culture of innovation that is viable in the long run, when companies repeatedly feel threatened by their existence.

 How does setting up such an innovation sandbox now work really well in everyday business?
 7 tips at a glance:

 - Each team is given the opportunity to experiment with split-run tests that only affect the sandbox elements of the product or service (if they consist of several modules) or clearly defined customer segments and territories (for a new product).